 Prior to joining MindWell NYC, Dr. Berger was a Staff Psychologist at SUNY Geneseo where she provided individual and group therapy to college students, supervised doctoral and masters level psychology students, and helped to develop campus policy regarding medical leave of absences and suicide prevention.
-Within her role at the counseling center, she specialized in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).
+Within her role at the counseling center, she specialized in CBT and DBT.
 In addition, Dr. Berger was engaged in her own private practice in the Rochester, NY community.
-Dr. Berger practices CBT and DBT and has training in Exposure and Response Prevention (EXRP), Prolonged Exposure (PE) and Acceptance and Commitment Therapy.
-She leads MindWell NYC’s ACT group.
+Dr. Berger completed externships at Hofstra University’s Student Counseling Services and the Northport VA Medical Center.
+She completed her APA-accredited internship at the University of Pittsburgh Counseling Center.

 Dr. Berger earned her Ph.D. and M.A. in Clinical Psychology from Hofstra University and her B.A. in Psychology and Communicative Disorders and Sciences from SUNY Geneseo.